 Gary Player is a former professional golfer from South Africa who is widely considered one of the best golfers ever.

-Black Knight International, which encompasses Gary Player Architecture, Player Real Estate, The Player Foundation, Gary Player Academies, and Black Knight Companies, including licences, concerts, publishing, wine, merchandise and memorabilia, exclusively reflects his commercial interests.
+Black Knight International, which encompasses Gary Player Architecture, Player Real Estate, The Player Foundation, Gary Player Academies, and Black Knight Companies, including licenses, concerts, publishing, wine, merchandise, and memorabilia, exclusively reflects his commercial interests.

 The scene of his greatest triumph was Augusta.
 It was 1978, and within four years, Player had not won a major championship.
 His career appeared to be in decline, and he found himself going into the final round of the Masters seven shots off the top.

 |Born||1 November 1935 (age 85)|

 Johannesburg, South Africa